luizbgomide/sovereign/spells.md

 If the target’s remains are intentionally scattered widely, incinerated, or entirely eaten, however, they cannot revive.
 The subject is aware of their surroundings while “dead”.

 #### Floating Palanquin
 This spell calls forth a floating palanquin of ornately-carved green stone.
-A slim three-foot-tall statue of a faceless entity stands at the center of the platform, while four slender pillars rise at the corners, the roof and sides being draped by metallic golden cloth.
+A slim 3ft tall statue of a faceless entity stands at the center of the platform, while four slender pillars rise at the corners, the roof and sides being draped by metallic golden cloth.

-The palanquin itself is twelve feet long and eight wide, with room enough for several people to sit on it.
+The palanquin itself is 12ft long and 8ft wide, with room enough for several people to sit on it.
 It floats at shoulder-height above the ground or a liquid surface below.
 It does not move of its own, but may be pulled along by even one human-sized bearer.
 The total burden on the palanquin cannot exceed more than two thousand pounds, or it sinks to the ground.

 It lasts until dusk, dawn, or until the statue of the god is struck or insulted, whichever comes first.